 - We hope that all members in our community would be an encouragement to each other to explore and grow in faith.

-- We hope that all members in our community would be encouraged to live selflessly and that they would learn to serve others.
+- We hope that all members in our community would be encouraged to live selflessly and learn to serve others.